veelo/gettext/readme.md

 ### Ignore generated files

-The PO template and machine object files are generated, and need not be kept under version control.
+The PO template and MO files are generated, and need not be kept under version control.
 The executable in the `.xgettext` folder is an artefact of the string extraction process.
 If you use Git, add these lines to `.gitignore`:
 ```
 .xgettext
 *.pot